KrauseFx/krausefx.com/_posts/2015-06-28-creating-perfect-app-store-screenshots-of-your-ios-app.md

 ![](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_558e726ce4b01c6273e8053f_1435398811173__img.png_)

-Notice how the size of the font of the first 3 screenshots (iPhone 4, iPhone 5, iPhone 6) are exactly the same.
-Only the last screenshot (iPhone 6 Plus) the text seems larger as it's a @3x display.
+<small>Notice how the size of the font of the first 3 screenshots (iPhone 4, iPhone 5, iPhone 6) are exactly the same.
+Only the last screenshot (iPhone 6 Plus) the text seems larger as it's a @3x display.</small>

 # Create screenshots on one device type, put it into frames and resize them